Store

 As mentioned, the reason it is so important to determine which condition is at hand is because the adrenal fatigue treatment modalities are quite different.
 With insufficiency of the adrenal glands, the deficient hormones need to be replaced, usually for life.
 Cortisol is replaced with a corticosteroid daily oral medication, and aldosterone is replaced with a mineralocorticoid oral medication.
 Those diagnosed with Addison’s are usually put on such steroids for life.

 If the sufferer experiences an adrenal crisis where blood pressure, blood glucose, blood sodium drop, and potassium is high, an IV saline solution with dextrose can bring relief.
-As for AFS, recovery is best when it is through a holistic mind-body approach, with adjustments to nutrition, exercise and lifestyle, as well the addition of appropriate supplementation.
+As for Adrenal fatigue, recovery is best when it is through a holistic mind-body approach, with adjustments to nutrition, exercise and lifestyle, as well the addition of appropriate supplementation.
 Of course, if other conditions exist concomitantly, they will need to be addressed as well.

 1. Remove stressors – whatever is going on in your life that is causing you stress, such as work, money or relationship problems, needs to be dealt with.